open-telemetry/oteps/text/0250-Composite_Samplers.md

 - issue [1060](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues/1060): Exclude URLs from Tracing
 - issue [1844](https://github.com/open-telemetry/opentelemetry-specification/issues/1844): Composite Sampler

+Unfortunately, some of the valuable ideas flowing at the sampling SIG meetings never got recorded at the time of their inception, see the comments under [OTEP 240: A Sampling Configuration proposal](https://github.com/open-telemetry/oteps/pull/240) for some examples.

 ## The Goal

 The goal of this proposal is to help creating advanced sampling configurations using pre-defined building blocks.
 Let's consider the following example of sampling requirements.
-It is believed that many users will have requirements following the same pattern.
+It is believed that many users will have requirements following a similar pattern.
 Most notable elements here are trace classification based on target URL, some spans requiring special handling, and putting a sanity cap on the total volume of exported spans.

 ### Example